Kyuyrii/Catppuccin-full-folders/README.md

 ## Important information

 This repository is to facilitate the use of the Catppuccin icon theme, I made folders for each available variation, but to generate them, it is necessary to use files from Papirus and Catppuccin repositories.

-To work well with KDE and GTK environments, the script generates the files in the ```/usr/share/icons``` folder

 The original repository is here: https://github.com/catppuccin/papirus-folders